 “I am going to be demonstrating a flower, but your creation can be anything you like.
 It does not even have to look like a flower.
 For example, you could create a deck of cards, where each card represents a specific need.”

-Then you’ll go ahead and draw a symbol or use words to represent each need.
-Use your imagination to create colorful representations of all you discover.
-Place each petal, adding layer upon layer to the flower-like shape.
+“Then, if you like, you can draw symbols or use words to represent each need.
+Feel free to use your imagination to create colorful representations of all that you discover.
+You can place each petal, adding layer upon layer to the flower-like shape.

 3. Completing your Flower

 “The final step is deciding how you want to finish your flower.
 Using a glue stick you can attach your petals together or glue them onto a larger piece of construction paper or collect them into a pile that can travel with you.
 If you are going to keep your petals loose, you might want to decorate an envelope to keep them in.